This section describes the following Rackspace Private Cloud powered by VMware (RPC-VMware) tasks:

 - Downtime for the VMs: A physical transfer requires downtime.
 Some network methods allow continuous operation or minimal downtime.

 - Dataset size: Smaller VMs are more easily transferred over a network, while large amounts of data take time to transfer and might be better suited for physical transfer.

-- Longevity of the solution: Will the migration be a temporary or more permanent solution?
+- Longevity of the solution: Is the migration temporary or permanent?
 You need to note which devices will need to be decommissioned, repurposed, or rebuilt.

-- Cost for the solution: The cost can range from free, with the customer performing all the work, to customer assistance via Fanatical Support®, to Professional Services engagements, and depends on the complexity of the migration.
+- Cost for the solution: The cost can range from free, with the customer performing all the work, to customer assistance, to Professional Services engagements, and depends on the complexity of the migration.
 Additional equipment, infrastructure, and licensing can also affect the cost.